jnordberg/coffeeify/README.md

 CoffeeScript browserify transform.
 Mix and match `.coffee` and `.js` files in the same project.

+**NOTE: As of version 3.0.0 coffeeify requires CoffeeScript to be installed manually as a peerDependency, also note the package name change from coffee-script to coffeescript.**

 ## Example

 Given some files written in a mix of `js` and `coffee`: